jbchouinard/odoo-cog-addon/README.md

 ## Usage

+Copy the `addon` dir to the new location for you new module.

 Edit module constants in `cogconstants.py`.

 If you want, copy and modify the templates for models, wizards, tests, views.